Background pattern

 No special storage conditions are required.

-2 – 8 °C. From a microbiological standpoint, the product must be used immediately.
-If not used immediately, the time and storage conditions before use are the responsibility
+2 - 8 °C. From a microbiological point of view, the product must be used immediately.
+If not used immediately, the time and conditions of storage before use are the responsibility of the user.

-After dilution, chemical and physical stability during use has been demonstrated for 6 hours at 25 °C. From a microbiological standpoint, the product must be used immediately.
-If not used immediately, the time and storage conditions before use are the responsibility of the user.
+After dilution, chemical and physical stability during use has been demonstrated for 6 hours at 25 °C. From a microbiological point of view, the product must be used immediately.
+If not used immediately, the time and conditions of storage before use are the responsibility of the user.

-Each vial contains 200 mg of voriconazole, which is equivalent to a concentrated solution of 10 mg/ml once reconstituted following the instructions indicated by the pharmacy or nursing staff of the hospital (see the information at the end of this leaflet).
+Each vial contains 200 mg of voriconazole, equivalent to a concentrated solution of 10 mg/ml once reconstituted following the instructions provided by the hospital pharmacy or nursing staff (see the information at the end of this prospectus).

 It is presented in single-use glass vials.